 The living wall which supports the car park, and the living fence running alongside the Thames, are part of the eco-friendly credentials of the project.

 Before any works started on site, we installed a reptile fence to protect wildlife by keeping animals safely away from the working area.

 We also installed bat and bird boxes which will provide shelter while the newly planted trees grow.

 Our key influencer on site was Jamie Crowe.
 As well as regular toolbox talks, our HSQE team delivered training in wellbeing, modern slavery, and hand safety.

 Supporting young people into construction careers

-Students Omar Miah and Ryan Waite visited the site as part of their summer internships for VGC.
+Students Omar Miah and Ryan Waite visited the site in 2019 as part of their summer internships for VGC.
 Omar commented: “Health and safety is emphasised a lot.
 Plant is used very carefully – there are strict guidelines and precautions that are put in place for safety reasons.”